Hubig's Pies

-Hubig's Pies, also sometimes called Hubig's New Orleans Style Pies, are a brand of fruit and sweet-filled fried pies that are produced by the Simon Hubig Pie Company in New Orleans, Louisiana.
-The product was off the market from 2012 after a fire completely destroyed the factory, but the business was brought back in 2022.
+Hubig's Pies, also sometimes called Hubig's New Orleans Style Pies, are a brand of fruit and sweet-filled fried pies that are produced by Hubig's Pies in New Orleans, Louisiana.
+The product was off the market from 2012 after a fire destroyed the factory, but the business was brought back in 2022.

 History

 1922 New Orleans newspaper advertisement for "Hubig's Famous Honey-Fruit Pies".

-Simon Hubig was born in Spain's Basque Country and immigrated to the United States after serving in World War I. He founded the Simon Hubig Pie Company in Fort Worth, Texas in 1922, capitalizing on baking skills he learned at his mother's bakery.
-In subsequent years, the company expanded to nine locations throughout the Southeastern United States and opened its New Orleans location in 1922.
+Simon Hubig was born in Newport, KY, right across the river from Cincinnati where he opened the Simon Hubig Baking Company in 1890.
+It was said to have had the greatest output of all bakeries in the United States.
+He later closed the first business and founded the Simon Hubig Pie Company in Fort Worth, Texas in 1918.
+In subsequent years, the company expanded to several locations throughout the Southeastern United States and opened its New Orleans location in 1921.

 During the Great Depression, all of the locations were forced to close except the New Orleans bakery, which remained profitable.
 Throughout the life of the company, the New Orleans bakery stayed in the same Dauphine Street location in the Faubourg Marigny it was founded in.